No business was discussed with the fugitive Thai politician, says foundation

 Sello Hatang, the spokesperson for the foundation, said the foundation had not facilitated the meeting and it could not provide details of who had facilitated it.

 He explained that there was a strict protocol established by the foundation for courtesy calls with Mandela.
+Though the meeting did not take place at the former president’s house, it took place during his private time.

 “It was not organised by trustees or any staff member of the Nelson Mandela Foundation, the Nelson Mandela Children’s Fund or any of the Mandela organisations,” he said.